apache/iceberg/docs/hive-migration.md

 ```
 See [Spark Procedure: migrate](../spark-procedures/#migrate) for more details.

-## Add Files From Delta Lake Table to Iceberg
+## Add Files From Hive Table to Iceberg
 To add data files from a Hive table to a given Iceberg table, users can run the following Spark SQL:
 ```sql
 CALL spark_catalog.system.add_files(